FAQEUCyber Resilience Act

 The draft guidance says the cybersecurity risk assessment must cover relevant risks that originate outside the product itself, such as external networks, environmental factors, infrastructure, or other systems on which the product relies.
 The CRA then requires those risks to be mitigated through product-level measures rather than by imposing obligations on the outside environment.

-How should a manufacturer treat third-party SaaS or cloud services that the product relies on?
+How should a manufacturer treat third-party SaaS or cloud services that a Cyber Resilience Act product relies on?

 It depends on whether the service qualifies as a remote data processing solution.